FreeRADIUS/wiki.freeradius.org/version4/Home.md

 just a "files + CoA-Request" transport.
 Even though this would still be new code, the new code would be small and simple.

+Where transports need to handle multiple applications (e.g. Access-Request and Status-Server), that knowledge is in the "transport + application" layer, and not in the application layer.

+## Processing Sections

+In current versions of the server, the processing sections are `authorize`, `authenticate`, etc.  The names are largely "ad hoc". and don't show any consistency.
+Even worse, the processing of Access-Challenge and Access-Reject packets is, at best, a hack.
+They are processing in the `post-auth` section, as a separate `Post-Auth-Type`.

+The processing sections for DHCP are a bit better named, but are still "surprising".
+The design for version 4 has to do better.

+The solution is to note that the server is sending and receiving packets, and the packets have names.
+The simple solution is to then name the sections for what they do, and what they process.

+For example, `recv Access-Request` is clearer than `authorize`.  and `send Access-Challenge` is clearer than `post-auth {
+...
+Post-Auth-Type Challenge { ... } }`.
+There is some magic for the
+`authenticate` section, and the use of `Auth-Type`, but idea is sound.

+Similar rules apply for DHCP, VMPS, ARP, etc.  BFD is a little different, as it has timers which fire periodically.
+We will have to re-visit that at a later date.
+Perhaps via a `timer` subsection?

+There is some additional magic for the `do_not_reply` policies.
+That is, if the server is not replying, it could still arguable process a `send nothing` section.
+The exact functionality here is to be determined.

+## Code Organization

+The source code needs to be reorganized.
+The following is a suggestion:

+    src/  source code
+        transport/    transport related code
+	    transport_tcp.c
+	    transport_udp.c
+	    transport_unix.c
+	    transport_tls.c
+	    transport_files.c
+	radius/
+            server/
+	        radius_server_auth.c
+	        radius_server_acct.c
+	        radius_server_status.c
+	        radius_server_coa.c

+	        transport_tcp_radius_server.c
+	        transport_udp_radius_server.c
+	        transport_tls_radius_server.c
+	        transport_files_radius_server.c

+            client/
+                radius_client_auth.c
+	        radius_client_acct.c
+	        radius_client_status.c
+	        radius_client_coa.c

+	        transport_tcp_radius_client.c
+	        transport_udp_radius_client.c
+	        transport_tls_radius_client.c
+	        transport_files_radius_client.c
+        modules/
+	    rlm_*
+        main/
+	    ...

+That way when a new application is added to the server, it can go into it's own directory.

+### Module organization

+Right now, all of the module configuration is in the `raddb/mods-available` directory.
+This ends up confusing people who install a package, and get configuration files for modules which they don't have.

+The solution is to put the module configuration into the same directory as the module source, perhaps in a `conf` subdirectory.
+The build system can automatically determine which file goes where.
+The main `conf` or `raddb` directory is thus empty, and people only ever see configurations for modules which they have installed.